Marjona6/not-just-luck-thinkful-full-stack-capstone/README.md

 <ul>
   <li>User passwords are encrypted using <a href="https://github.com/dcodeIO/bcrypt.js">bcrypt.js</a>.</li>
 </ul>

+##API Documentation
+API endpoints for the back end include:
+* POST to '/users/create' for creating a new user
+* POST to '/signin' to sign in an existing user
+* POST to '/new/create' to add an achievement to a user's list of accomplishments
+* PUT to '/achievement/:id' to update an existing achievement
+* GET to '/achievements/:user' to access all of a user's existing achievements
+* GET to '/achievement/:id' to access a single achievement by ID
+* DELETE to '/achievement/:id' to delete a single achievement by ID

 ## Development Roadmap
 Planned additional features and improvements will allow users to: